Let’s say you’ve been quoted a Line of Credit at 14% APR, but your net profits on sales are 14%. (Example only)

 When looking for a line of credit product, a business owner must first consider the true cost and effect on their bottom line in relation to the overall profit margins of their business.

-There are sometimes a misconception around how much it costs you based on direct transactions that needs to be put into perspective when considering the costs of taking a loan.
+Sometimes there's a misconception around how much it costs you based on direct transactions that'll need to be put into perspective when considering the costs of taking a loan.

 Let’s go over some key points:

 Let's say your profit margins are 14% so you think you shouldn't take a line of credit that costs more than say 14%…(of course it would ideally be less).